IamNanjo/IamNanjo/README.md

 - Hi, my name is Arttu
+- I'm a UAS student (3rd year)
 - I’m interested in full stack development
 - My favorite front-end libraries are Vue and React
+- My favorite back-end library is Express.js
+- My favorite full-stack framework is Nuxt 3
+- I have experience with SQL as well as NoSQL databases such as MySQL, PostgreSQL, MongoDB and Redis
+- I have experience with Prisma ORM